gulp-plugin/alias/README.md

 There have been previous attempts at releasing Gulp plugins that accomplish something similar, but all have become unmaintained.

-For legacy sake, here is a list of previous packages/scripts that have been considered:
+For legacy’s sake, here is a list of previous packages/scripts that have been considered:

 [gulp-ts-paths](https://www.npmjs.com/package/gulp-ts-paths)
 [path-alias-resolver](https://gist.github.com/azarus/f369ee2ab0283ba0793b0ccf0e9ec590)

+**Note:** Currently, multiple imports per line are not supported!
+Imports within multiline comments may also be replaced.

 ## Usage